couchbaselabs/docs-ng/content/query-language/language-reference.markdown

 ##Functions

 N1QL provides several built-in functions for performing calculations on data.
 You can find both aggregate and scalar functions.
 Aggregate functions take multiple values from documents, perform calculations and return a single value as the result.
 Scalar functions take a single item in a result set and returns a single value.
+All function names are case insensitive.

 ###Aggregate Functions